The Ultimate Guide to WordPress Performance Optimization

 I use Noun Project for all my icons (you can download icons in either SVG or PNG format).

-There are a number of good SEO plugins out there, but Rank Math is the best.
+There are a number of good SEO plugins out there, but Rank Math is the best (especially when compared to Yoast).
 It’s relatively simple, and very comprehensive.
 They walk you through the entire setup process, and give you a ton of content add-ons to make sure you’re getting the very best data you possibly can.
 They integrate nicely with WooCommerce, and Advanced Custom Fields, so you can get a better sense of how everything will rank.

 Their baseline product is free, but you can upgrade to premium plans.